-Type 1
+CAL FIRE Type 1

 CAL FIRE fire crews are comprised of two types of crew members, custodial and non-custodial.
-Non-custodial Crews are staffed with CAL FIRE firefighters, CCC, or CMD and have less restrictions than custodial crews.
-Custodial crews are comprised of CDCR inmates and Department of Juvenile Justice wards.
+Noncustodial Crews are staffed with CAL FIRE firefighters, CCC, or CMD and have less restrictions than custodial crews.
+Custodial crews are comprised of CDCR inmates.
 Custodial firefighters require supervision during off-shift periods and are limited to incidents within the confines of California.
 Reciprocal agreements have been made with the State of Nevada, allowing these crews to respond to wildland fires threatening the State of California up to 25 air miles within the Nevada border.
 They are trained for wildland firefighting and, in some cases, for Urban Search and Rescue missions.